If you have not already taken our survey on the restyled Penta, we'd love to hear your thoughts!READ MORE

 In 2016 a spin off company (Penta ID Innovation) was set up by the Foundation in order to provide services to companies and invest directly in specific projects.

 We look forward to building on our existing partnerships and seeking out potential new collaborations.
-Together, we are continually striving improve the quality of life of children and their families.
+Together, we are continually striving to improve the quality of life of children and their families.